alxojy/advanced-algo-data-structures/README.md

 | | LZSS | Using z-algorithm with pointers for pattern matching for encoding. |
 | Week 10 | Linear Programming | No implementation. |
 | Week 11 | Network Flow | No implementation. |

-## Note

-This repo has been created to share my implementation for some of the algorithms taught in the unit.
-Some implementations have not been tested (might contain bugs) and I am not responsible for any damage caused.
-I do not condone the act of plagiarism so only use my work as a reference, if you wish.

-## Plagiarism notice
-Copying or plagiarising code is a serious offence and will result in a breach in the Academic Integrity Policy https://www.monash.edu/students/academic/policies/academic-integrity.
-I will not be held responsible for any of these breaches.